codebayarea/codebayarea.github.io/_posts/2016-10-01-october-1st-class.md

 ![Solutions](/img/Python/10012016/DSCF2718.JPG)

 And this basically wraps up our last class, and our four-week Python course.
-But referring back to the starting sentence, even though our first introductory Python course has come to a closer, we have something new coming right up: A web-development course!
+But referring back to the starting sentence, even though our first introductory Python course has come to a closer, we have something new coming right up: a web-development course!
 If you enjoyed your Python course and have not yet satiated your interest in programming, we strongly encourage you to join us for that, to slither like a Python to a new language!